Nitish-kumar-7/Mera-AI-chatbot/README.md

-# APNA AI - Flutter-based AI Chatbot
+# Mera AI - Flutter-based AI Chatbot

 APNA AI is a conversational AI chatbot built using Flutter and powered by OpenAI's GPT models.
 The app is designed to provide a seamless and interactive experience for users, offering intelligent responses to a wide range of queries across different domains like learning, productivity, and general assistance.